Kitware/vtk-js/Sources/Rendering/WebGPU/README.md

 Lots of capabilities are currently not implemented.

-From an application point of view replacing your OpenGLRenderWindow with instead calling renderWindow.newAPISpecificView('WebGPU') should be all that is needed.
+From an application point of view, replacing your OpenGLRenderWindow with instead calling renderWindow.newAPISpecificView('WebGPU') should be all that is needed.